 The information in this section is based on the current Code, current, temporary and proposed Treasury Regulations, the legislative history of the Code, current administrative interpretations and practices of the IRS including its practices and policies as endorsed in private letter rulings, which are not binding on the IRS except in the case of the taxpayer to whom a private letter ruling is addressed, and existing court decisions.
 Future legislation, regulations, administrative interpretations and court decisions could change current law or adversely affect existing interpretations of current law, possibly with retroactive effect.
 Any change could apply retroactively.
-We have not obtained any rulings from the IRS or the courts, and that a court could agree with the IRS.
+We have not obtained any rulings from the IRS concerning the tax treatment of the matters discussed below.
+Thus, it is possible that the IRS could challenge the statements in this discussion that do not bind the IRS or the courts, and that a court could agree with the IRS.
 Accordingly, no assurance can be given that the IRS would not assert, or that a court would not sustain, a position contrary to any of the tax consequences described below.
-This summary is also based upon the assumption that we will operate 1st stREIT Office Inc. and its subsidiaries and affiliated entities in accordance with their applicable organizational documents.
+This summary is also based upon the assumption that we have operated and will continue to operate 1st stREIT Office Inc. and its subsidiaries and affiliated entities in accordance with their applicable organizational documents.

-The federal income tax treatment of holders of our common stock depends in some instances on determinations of fact and interpretations of complex provisions of United States federal income tax law for which no clear precedent or authority may be available.
+The U.S. federal income tax treatment of holders of our common stock depends in some instances on determinations of fact and interpretations of complex provisions of U.S. federal income tax law for which no clear precedent or authority may be available.
 In addition, the tax consequences to any particular stockholder of holding our common stock will depend on the stockholder's particular tax circumstances.
 You are urged to consult your tax advisor regarding the federal, state, local, and foreign income and other tax consequences to you in light of your particular investment or tax circumstances of acquiring, holding, exchanging, or otherwise disposing of our common stock.